 Cincinnati Reds Minor League Recap: Top Performances from June 11, 2025

-Five Cincinnati Reds minor league affiliates were in action on Wednesday.
+Six Cincinnati Reds minor league affiliates were in action on Thursday.
 Here is how their top prospects performed:

+- Zach Maxwell gave up four runs on three hits in one inning.
+He walked a batter and struck out a batter.

-- Hunter Parks gave up four runs on five hits over 1 1/3 innings.
+- Sam Moll gave up four runs on five hits in 1/3 of an inning.
+He also walked a batter.

-- Connor Phillips struck out both batters he faced in 2/3 of an inning.
+- Luis Mey gave up one unearned run on no hits in one inning of work.

 - Leo Balcazar went 0-3 with a walk.